XavierMFC/XavierMFC/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+### Education

+- Chinese university of mining and technology
+- University of Chinese Academy of Science
+- Aerospace Information Reaserch institute, Chinese Academy of Science

 <!--
 **XavierMFC/XavierMFC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: